ArctosDB/documentation-wiki/_documentation/locality.markdown

 In some circumstances the greatest source of error is the behavior of the collector and/or any intermediary sources of the data.
-For example, if a locality names a village, the collector may have obtained specimens from a resident who forages over a large area near the village.
+For example, if a locality names a village, the collector may have obtained cataloged items from a resident who forages over a large area near the village.
 The collector may even have provided coordinates for the village, often from some standard source, implying specificity equal to the extent of the